 40th Anniversary Campaign

-2016 marks the 40th anniversary of the Swedish American Museum and thanks to your continued support, we have come a long way since we first opened our doors in 1976.
+Thanks to your continued support, we have come a long way since we first opened our doors in 1976.
 Since then, our Museum has had over 1 million visitors, more than 250,000 children learning about language and culture, and hundreds of families researching their history.
-With your … Read More
+With your help, we hope to take the Museum to even greater heights in the … Read More

 of $1,000,000 goal